incognitochain/sdk-v2/README.md

 	chainURL: string //
 	apiURL: string
-	mainnet: boolean // update this property will change apiURL & chainURL if they are not defined ) => void
+	mainnet: boolean // update this property will change apiURL & chainURL if they are not defined
+	wasmPath: string // path to the binary file, the SDK will find the wasm in where it was executed ) => void
 ```